Skip to main content

 • High-value services where 5 minutes of review prevents a much bigger problem

-• Solo salons where you want to know about every booking personally
+• Solo businesses where you want to know about every booking personally

 When it isn’t: